 MOD

-RESOLUTION 90 (Kigali , 2022)
+RESOLUTION 90 (Rev. Baku, 2025)

 Fostering telecommunication/ICT-centric entrepreneurship and digital innovation ecosystems for sustainable digital development

-The World Telecommunication Development Conference (Kigali, 2022),
+The World Telecommunication Development Conference (Baku, 2025),

 recalling

-Resolution 30 (Rev. Kigali, 2022) of this conference, on the role of the ITU Telecommunication Development Sector (ITU-D) in implementing the outcomes of the World Summit on the Information Society and the 2030 Agenda for Sustainable Development;
+Resolution 30 (Rev. Kigali, 2022) of the World Telecommunication Development conference, on the role of the ITU Telecommunication Development Sector (ITU-D) in implementing the outcomes of the World Summit on the Information Society and the 2030 Agenda for Sustainable Development;

 Resolution 75 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on the implementation of the Smart Africa Manifesto and support for the development of the information and communication technology (ICT) sector in Africa;

-Resolution 76 (Rev. Kigali, 2022) of this conference, on promoting ICTs among young women and men for social and economic empowerment;
+Resolution 76 (Rev. Kigali, 2022) of the World Telecommunication Development conference, on promoting ICTs among young women and men for social and economic empowerment;

-Resolution 85 (Rev. Kigali, 2022) of this conference, on facilitating the Internet of Things and smart sustainable cities and communities for global development;
+Resolution 85 (Rev. Kigali, 2022) of the World Telecommunication Development conference, on facilitating the Internet of Things and smart sustainable cities and communities for global development;

-Resolution 198 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the empowerment of youth through telecommunication/ICT;
+Resolution 198 (Rev.Bucharest, 2022) of the Plenipotentiary Conference, on the empowerment of youth through telecommunication/ICT;

-Resolution 205 (Dubai, 2018) of the Plenipotentiary Conference, on ITU's role in fostering telecommunication/ICT-centric innovation to support the digital economy and society;
+Resolution 205 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on ITU's role in fostering telecommunication/ICT-centric innovation to support the digital economy and society;

-Resolution 209 (Dubai, 2018) of the Plenipotentiary Conference, encouraging the participation of small and medium enterprises (SMEs) in the work of the Union;
+Resolution 209 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, encouraging the participation of small and medium enterprises (SMEs) in the work of the Union;

 Resolution 68/220 of the United Nations General Assembly (UNGA), on science, technology and innovation for development,